lostb1t/replex/README.md

 ## Hub style

 You can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.
-Plex uses an items background for hero styles rows.
+Plex uses an the background artwork for hero elements.
 Often these dont have any text or are not suitable for hero artwork in general.
 You can use tmdb to automaticly load hero artwork by providing the env `REPLEX_TMDB_API_KEY`.
 This way you can keep your backgrounds and hero artwork seperated.

 see https://developer.themoviedb.org/docs/getting-started on how to get an api key.